I shop online at a variety of retailers, and I like to share what I learn about different products with my readers.

 Each one is easily accessed using the remote, which also comes with Google Voice Assistant.
 You can use the voice assistant to ask for a particular show, a particular genre, or movies and shows starring a particular actor or actress.
 The Recommendations, My Shows, and Guide can be accessed using the My Shows or Guide buttons on the remote while the Home screen is accessed using the button with a white circle.

-The Guide is a great feature if you are a Sling TV and/or Locast user.
-You don't have to go directly into the apps for either of these services because all the Sling and Locast channels are in the Guide.
+The Guide is a great feature if you are a Sling TV subscriber.
+You don't have to go directly into the Sling app because all the Sling channels are in the Guide.
 Unfortunately, other TV services like YouTube TV and FuboTV can't be used with the Guide.
-I subscribe to Sling and I use Locast occasionally, so I love this feature.
-If you don't use either, don't despair.
 The Guide also includes Tivo+ and Pluto TV, which are free.

-This is where apps like Netflix, Hulu, CBS All Access, HBO Max, etc. are located and where to go to access the Google Play Store to download other apps.
+This is where apps like Netflix, Hulu, Paramount+, HBO Max, etc., are located and where to go to access the Google Play Store to download other apps.
 If you want to check out what's on a particular app, you can go to the Home screen and click on that app.
-Alternatively, you can use the Google Voice Assistant, and ask to open that app.
-For example, you can click the Assistant button and say Hulu, and Hulu will open.
+Alternatively, you can use Google Voice Assistant to open that app.
 This section also provides recommendations for shows on many of the streaming services you subscribe to.

 "TiVo Stream 4K makes it easy for you to discover the thing you'll love next by learning what you like and making recommendations personalized just for you."

 This section aggregates multiple streaming sources, making it the go-to area for content discovery.
 When you click on a movie or show, it displays the various services that offer it.
-For example, as I write this, Black Panther is available on Sling, Disney+, Prime Video, and Google Play Movies while Bumblebee is available on Prime, Hulu, Prime Video, and Google Play Movies.
 When you click on a show or movie, you can choose a service you subscribe to or buy or rent the movie.
-Tubi, which is free, is also listed as an 'available from' option for movies and shows it offers.
 You can add movies and shows to '+My Shows' to watch them later.

 "TiVo eliminates the need to switch among the ever-growing number of apps and brings all your shows together in one place...